 4 min. read

 You may have seen this happening to other advertisers when you’re scrolling through your News Feed.
-A promoted post hangs there, with hundreds of people leaving comments, questions, to no avail–and then the conversation steers away from what the company tried to promote, to the fact that the company is not listening to its potential customers.
+A promoted post hangs there, with hundreds of people leaving comments or questions to no avail–causing the conversation to steer away from what the company wants to promote, to the fact that the company is not listening to its potential customers.

-But I haven’t stumbled on any instances on these ads where they have responded to their readers’ questions.
+If you have ventured into the world of comments, you have likely seen instances where the brand has not responded to questions.
 There are even some guilty parties in the social media marketing business itself.
-After these ads have been running for a few days, the conversation becomes somewhat heated.
+It’s easy to scroll through your Facebook feed and spot ads that have been running for a few days where the conversation has grown heated yet the brand has remained silent.
 People are left thinking, why is this company pushing its messaging onto me, then running away–why are they advertising to me on social media but not being social?

 Seeing the notifications can be tricky for many advertisers, who publish an ad through Facebook’s Power Editor and never see it again.
 There could be hundreds of potential customers asking questions on the posts.